 Unfortunately, as the pandemic persisted, this policy-supported demand collided, again and again, with COVID-disrupted supply.
-And as we would expect when demand outstrips supply, inflation rose.
-As a consequence of more spending being redirected from services towards goods, inflation rates across these two sectors have diverged.
-CPI inflation for services hit 5.1% in March, while goods CPI inflation is running at 14.2%.
-In February, personal consumption expenditures inflation reached 4.6% for services and 9.6% for goods.
+And as we would expect, as demand outstripped supply, inflation rose.4

 Since high inflation was initially caused by the pandemic and our responses to it, the expectation has been that it will recede as COVID does.
 The problem is that, while COVID has abated, it has not disappeared.
 We can more easily do things like go out for dinner, travel, and see a movie.
 But countries and firms managing new variants and rising caseloads have not been able to return to full production.
 So, supply chain disruptions have lingered.
 And the war in Ukraine has further pressured supply, especially for energy, food, and other critical commodities.